-Data from Alouette River fry enumeration activities (Cope 2011) was plotted against the percentages of fines as well as gravel in order to determine if a correlation exists between the data sets.
+Data from Alouette River fry enumeration activities (Cope 2013) was plotted against the percentages of fines as well as gravel in order to determine if a correlation exists between the data sets.
 The fry data were used for this exercise since the trapping locations are located downstream of the majority of the chum spawning areas, while the adult fence counts at Allco Hatchery are upstream of much of the spawning areas.

 Figures 12 and 13 show the comparisons between percent fines and gravels versus chum fry abundance respectively.
 There was generally a steady increase in chum populations during the Wolman studies of 1995-2009, and then a drop during 2010-2012.
-It is not possible to solely attribute these changes to substrate conditions, especially in light of the fact that modest chum returns were a South Coast trend during 2010-2011.
+It is not possible to solely attribute these changes to substrate conditions.
 While high quality substrate is a critical component of productive salmonid habitat, there is a complex relationship with other factors including flow regimes and the increase of available habitat produced by the Minimum Flow Agreement.
 The substrate condition could therefore be looked at as a benefactor and important indicator of overall habitat performance.

-Figure 13: Percent gravels vs chum fry migration
+Figure 12: Percent fines vs chum fry migration